vseloved/cl-nlp/doc/tagger-example.md

 The second part of learning is training.
 It is the most involved procedure here, yet still very simple conceptually.
-Just like with the `tag` method, we're iterating over all tokens preceded by a dummy `:-start2-` and `:-start-` ones, and guessing the current tag using `classify`.
+Just like with the `tag` method, we're iterating over all tokens preceded by a dummy `:-START2-` and `:-START-` ones, and guessing the current tag using `classify`.
 Afterwards we're updating the model's weights in `train1`.
 The only difference is that we need to explicitly first consider the case